holmenov/ZkSync-Transactions/README.md

 ---

-With this repository, you can do simple transactions on **ZkSync**.
-You can do actions such as:
+This software allows you to create automated transactions on the **zkSync Era**.
+Features:

+- Check wallets balance.
 - Send mail via Dmail.
-- Wrap and unwrap ETH.
-- Deposit and withdraw ETH on EraLend.
 - Swap on SyncSwap.
+- Swap on WooFi.
+- Deposit and withdraw on EraLend.
+- Mint free NFTs.
+- Wrap and unwrap ETH
+- Approve, Transfer, Increase Allowance to random address

 ## INSTALLATION